Hamilton police arrest one suspect, search for second in shooting death of Good Samaritan

 "The Brock community is shocked and deeply saddened to learn of the death of our colleague Yosif Al-Hasnawi," said Brock University president Gervan Fearon.
 "Our deepest sympathies go to his family."

-Police said they are looking for the man who was allegedly being accosted by the two suspects as well the handgun that was used in the incident.
+Police said they are still looking for the man who was allegedly being accosted by the two suspects as well the handgun that was used in the incident.
+They have not released the names of the suspects in the case.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.